kumarlabgit/ESL-PSC/README.md

 You can install these libraries using pip:

 `pip install biopython numpy pandas matplotlib seaborn`

-ESL-PSC can be run on Windows by substituting

 ### Using a Configuration File with ESL-PSC ###